feenkcom/PharoLink/README.md

 ### First statements

-When first running PharoLink it is worthwhile starting Pharo from the command line so you can monitor the output.
+The playground examples pictured below assume you are running Gtoolkit.
+If you are running a vanilla Pharo image, the programmatic examples can be used.

 Open a playground in [Gtoolkit](https://gtoolkit.com/) and start the PharoLinkApplication: